 What is skill-based hiring?

 To give you a taste of how skill-based hiring looks, imagine you are looking for an expert in Java coding.
-If you received two resumes, one with a 4-year degree and a little experience in the field, and the other without a degree, you may think that the answer of which candidate to go for is simple.
+If you received two resumes, one with a 4-year degree and a little experience in the field, and the other without a degree, you may think that the answer is simple.

 But, perhaps the second candidate has actually worked on large coding projects for several years and has self-trained these skills using the wealth of resources available on the internet.
 With regular hiring techniques, there’s a good chance that this individual would be filtered out in the early stages of the recruitment funnel.
 Skill-based recruitment, however, would mean that both these candidates would be judged equally on their skills and experience rather than education and qualifications.